vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 [1]
-All chEthanaas must understand that there are two kinds of foods, those that are ennobling (saathveega) and those that are debasing (tAmasa).
-These are described by KaNNan in sri bagavath geethai, by Ethiraajaa in srimad geetA bhaashyam, and by many rishees in many saasthraas and smrithees.
+All chEthanAs must understand that there are two kinds of foods, those that are ennobling (sAthveega) and those that are debasing (tAmasa).
+These are described by KaNNan in sri bagavath geethai, by EthirAjA in srimad geetA bhAshyam, and by many rishees in many sAstras and smrithees.
 By following these principles, ajagaran attained mOksham.
 Likewise, we must understand and follow these rules.
 </details>